kuzminrobin/fcl/fcl_doc/README.md

 Such logs confused me a bit for a while.
 * How could panic report end up in the log?
-* How could functions `g()` and `f()` (and potentially other enclosing ones) get a control back from the panic handler all the way back to the most-enclosing thread function?
+* How could functions `g()` and `f()` (and potentially other enclosing ones) get a control back from the panic handler all the way up to the most-enclosing thread function?

 I have placed some more code (`println!()`) after `panic!()` and saw that the control was not returned by the panic handler.
 And I realized that the output